-"Protecting yourself, your family and guests starts with making sure you have Homeowners or Renters insurance with sufficient limits of liability to protect your financial assets," Brine said.
+"Protecting yourself, your family and guests starts with making sure you have Homeowners or Renters insurance with sufficient limits of liability to protect your financial assets," said Kenton Brine, NW Insurance Council president.
 "Homeowners should also take steps to ensure that their homes are safe for residents and visitors."

-Your insurance agent or company can help you understand what is covered under a Homeowners or Renters policy, along with any exclusions, conditions and limitations in your policy.
-If liquor liability (coverage for bodily injury or property damage caused by an intoxicated person) is covered by your Homeowners Insurance policy, the limits can range from \$100,000 to \$300,000 - but that may not be enough, according to the Insurance Information Institute (I.I.I.).
+Speak with your insurance agent or company about your Homeowners or Renters coverage so you understand what is covered along with any exclusions, conditions and limitations in your policy.
+If liquor liability (coverage for bodily injury or property damage caused by an intoxicated person) is covered by your Homeowners Insurance policy, it's limit can range from \$100,000 to \$300,000 but that may not be enough, according to the Insurance Information Institute (I.I.I.).

-"Remember, if liability limits are not sufficient to pay for the injuries and/or damage sustained by an accident victim, your personal assets could be at risk in a lawsuit," Brine explained.
+"Remember, if liability limits are not sufficient to pay for the injuries and/or damage sustained by an accident victim, your personal assets could be at risk in a lawsuit," Brine said.

 Injuries to guests on your property (not caused by an intoxicated person) are covered under the Liability portion of your standard Homeowners Insurance policy.
 Most homeowners' policies start with liability limits of \$100,000.
 But regardless of the season, you may want to consider purchasing at least \$300,000 worth of Personal Liability protection and adding an Umbrella Policy to protect your family's assets.
 Your policy also provides "no-fault" Medical Payments to Others coverage.
 In the event a visitor is injured in or around your home, he or she can submit medical bills to your insurance company up to the limit you've chosen - generally from \$1,000 to \$5,000.
 This allows payment of smaller medical expenses without needing to file a liability claim.